ckt371461/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 For technical details on the PostgreSQL replication, refer to the [official documentation](https://www.postgresql.org/docs/9.2/static/high-availability.html).
 Note that the versions of PostgreSQL distributed with RHEL and Ubuntu are different.
-At the time of writing, RHEL 7 distributes PostgreSQL version 9.2, and Ubuntu 18.04 version 10; the replication configuration is the same for all these versions.
+At the time of writing, RHEL 7 distributes PostgreSQL version 9.2, and RHEL 8 and Ubuntu 18.04 version 10; the replication configuration is the same for all these versions.
+On Ubuntu 20.04 using PostgreSQL 12, the configuration has some differences.

 ### 4.1 Setting up TLS certificates for database authentication

 This section describes how to create and set up certificate authentication between the slave and master database instances.

 For further details on the certificate authentication, see the [PostgreSQL documentation](https://www.postgresql.org/docs/9.2/static/auth-methods.html#AUTH-CERT).

 1. Generate the Certificate Authority key and a self-signed certificate for the root-of-trust: